ColeHunt/FRC_Notes/LeadershipSession.md

 Should we pre-define roles?
 - We have people that "step up" right now
 - What do they lead?
-- Goal is to have them
+- Goal is to have them lead

 Consensus on liking subteam leads
 - Design doesn't feel like they need one of the upper leads